fulstak/rhombus-wiki/content/tutorial/merchants/part-payment-processor.md

 {{< vimeo 330290302 >}}

 {{< hint info >}}
-BTCPayServer has been ported to work on Particl by [Rob (spazzymoto)](https://github.com/spazzymoto/btcpayserver) by claiming a community-posted bounty on [forums](https://particl.community).
+BTCPayServer has been ported to work on Rhombus by [Rob (spazzymoto)](https://github.com/spazzymoto/btcpayserver) by claiming a community-posted bounty on [forums](https://rhombus.community).
 {{< /hint >}}

 ## Features